top of page

 And then I lost Him.

 He was the twin.
-The one I’d dreamed of.
-The one who called to me from the pages of the book I read every day when I was small.
-He knew it too, for a moment.
+The One I’d longed for.
+The One I’d dreamed of.
+The One who called to me from the pages of the book I read every day when I was small.
+I thought He knew it too, for a moment.
 But after a while, He didn’t recognise me.
 He looked at me, but He didn’t see.
 Not the way I saw.
 Not the way I knew.
 And nothing compares to that.
 Nothing prepares you for that.

-Eight years.
-Eight years of carrying this ache.
+Years.
+Years of carrying this ache.
 Of waking every day with a love that has nowhere to go.
 Of feeling Him in my soul but not in my arms.
-Eight years of holding something sacred, something vast, something ancient, and being the only one who knows it’s there.
+Years of holding something sacred, something vast, something ancient, and being the only one who knows it’s there.
 Am I insane?
 Am I deluded?
 Why can't I let go?

 There are no words for it.
 Not really.
 Nothing that captures the scale.
 The emptiness.
 The fullness.
 The grief.
 The God-shaped hole.
 The knowing.
 The not-having.
 The silent scream in the body that never goes quiet.
 It’s the feeling I’ve searched for in every face, every place, every prayer.
 The one I only ever found in Him.